JasonShen-SH/prune_mase/group3.md

 ## Overall Pipeline

+Our project has developed a ”trainable” pruning method which could automatically prunes and compresses the network, while achieving comparable performance after training.

-It mainly consists of four parts: **Pruning, Quantization, Training, and Huffman Coding**.
+The architecture of our framework is segmented into four key components: **Pruning, Quantization, Training, and Huffman Coding**。

-Each part is implemented by an independent pass within <code>transform.py</code>, you can flexibly select and combine passes as needed.
+Each component is executed through an autonomous pass within <code>transform.py</code>, allowing for the flexible selection and combination of passes to suit specific requirements.

-The following is our pipeline:
+Outlined below is our pipeline:

 <img src="imgs/overall_pipeline.png" width=800>